 Over the course of history, humans have constantly been involved in conflict with one another.
 Whether this be on a small or large scale, these encounters of violence seldom fail to attract the attention of historians.
 A prime example is the history of genocide which discusses possibly the worst act of violence that humans can commit.
 From 1941 to 1945, the world’s largest ever genocide took place across Eastern Europe.
-During this period over six million Jews lost their lives at the hands of the Nazi leadership and their subordinates.
+During this period approximately six million Jews lost their lives at the hands of the Nazi leadership and their subordinates.
 This distressing number of deaths and the nature in which they occurred have led to the Holocaust, as it is referred to as, becoming one of the most documented events in history.

 While historians have continually researched, analysed and discussed almost every aspect of the Holocaust since its culmination, some aspects of the atrocity have only recently been discussed in historiography.
 Due to the Cold War and other related issues, it is only within the last thirty years that the Holocaust in the Baltic States has started to be thoroughly researched by historians.
 The narrative of the German occupation is an area that appears to have been fully covered during the last few decades.
 From the summer of 1941 to September 1944, the Baltic States were occupied by the Nazis and their peoples were forced to live under their rule.
 For ethnic Jews, this had dire consequences and ultimately resulted in the execution of more than 245,000 Jews.
 To make matters worse a large majority of these Jews were executed by their compatriots.
 This is something that occurred in a number of eastern European countries, however, it was the large scale of collaboration that occurred in the Baltic States that has made its situation somewhat unique.